Siphon880gh/devbrain/Enterprise - Code Standards, Compliance, Security/_Compliance/__ Compliance - 5. Indexes.md

 - Facilitates rapid identification and tracking of vulnerabilities (e.g., CVE-2022-22965 for Spring4Shell).
 - Aligns teams using severity ratings such as CVSS.
 - Widely supported by scanning tools like Nessus and OpenVAS for efficient vulnerability management.
+- Example:
+	- CVE-2023-46604
+	- As reported by Mitre: https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2023-46604
+	- Or as reported by NIST https://nvd.nist.gov/vuln/detail/cve-2023-46604
+	- Mitre tries to rebrand as a CVE Program Mission, where a more modern report is at https://www.cve.org/CVERecord?id=CVE-2023-46604

 USUALLY PAIRED WITH: CVSS Score that tells you vulnerability score and CVEs.
 Refer to [[Scores - CVSS (Common Vulnerability Scoring System)]]